Adri-10/Securing-a-networked-system-with-PKI-and-configure-Firewall-and-IDS/README.md

 # Cyber-Security
-Securing a networked system with PKI
+Securing a networked system with Public Key Infrastructure Implementing Transport Layer Security on HTTP for https:// connection